 Idea 4: Create Illusions of Space with Large Format Tiles

 - The Technique: Opt for large format tiles or planks.
 Using bigger tiles (e.g., 600x600mm or 900x600mm) reduces the number of visible grout lines or joints.
 This creates a less “busy,” more seamless surface that visually expands the room.
-This uncluttered foundation makes the entire bathroom feel more open and serene.
+This uncluttered foundation makes the entire bathroom feel more open, airy, and serene.

 Idea 5: Inject Personality with Statement Patterns